laszlocph/gimlet-docs/docs/developers/deploy.md

 ![Deploy](./deploy.png)

-Pick the any commit from the commit list and in the hamburger menu on the right side click `Deploy to staging`
+Pick the any commit from the commit list and in the hamburger menu on the right side.
+Click `Deploy to staging`
 - given that you configured the *staging* environment in the previous step.

 !!! note ""